The Fisherman’s Ocean / by David A. Ross, Ph.D / Stackpole Books / Excerpt

 [dropcap]T[/dropcap]he structure of a fish’s eye is similar to that of a human eye.
 One difference is that we have an adjustable iris or diaphragm that controls the amount of light that enters our eye and reaches the retina.

 Most fish have fixed or only slightly adjustable irises and therefore cannot regulate the amount of incoming light that reaches their retinas.

 Also, many fish either do not have eyelids or, if they do, have poorly developed ones.
-Without eyelids, light intensity can be a problem for fish, as they cannot squint or adjust their irises to shut out or reduce strong light.
+Without eyelids, the light intensity can be a problem for fish, as they cannot squint or adjust their irises to shut out or reduce strong light.
 Of course, fish can avoid strong light by going deeper, where light intensity is diminished.
 Also, some fish have special adaptations to their eyes that control incoming light.
 Sharks and a few species of bony fish have eyelids composed of fatty material.

 Without eyelids, the thinking goes, how can fish close their eyes?
 Fish actually may spend considerable time sleeping, or at least being in a quiet, energy-saving, resting state, just floating in the water.
-This behavior, however, is generally not thought to be sleep in our sense of the word.
+This behavior, however, is not thought to sleep in our sense of the word.

 Evidence shows that predators often key in on the eyes of prey, and apparently because of this many prey species have developed camouflage or various color schemes to hide their eyes.
-This point hasn’t been lost on anglers—many successful lures and flies have eyes of some sort, including those that imitate shrimp, crabs, crayfish, lobster, or other similar vertebrates, as well as small baitfish patterns.
+This point hasn’t been lost on anglers – successful flies have eyes of some sort, including those that imitate shrimp, crabs, crayfish, lobster, or other similar vertebrates, as well as small baitfish patterns.